Box turtles are popular pets, but what is a box turtle? There are several types of box turtles, but they all share two primary characteristics:

 Outside the Box

 Box turtles can be fun pets.
 Although they may not be the best turtle for anyone who has not owned a turtle before, they can be enjoyable additions to the right family.
-Be prepared to have your box turtle for their lifetime and learn the ins and outs of their care.
+Be prepared to have your box turtle for their lifetime and be prepared for some special needs, like veterinary care, lighting, and diet.
+They can also have surprisingly big personalities — so get ready for some laughs.